Breastfeeding Trauma: How Can We Recognize and Support Mothers Who Wanted to Breastfeed but Were Unable to Meet Their Goals?

 Objective 2: To understand how women feel when they want to breastfeed but cannot;

 Objective 3: To consider how women's experiences of not being able to breastfeed fit trauma theory;

 Objective 4: To explore how women experiencing breastfeeding trauma can best be supported.

 Dr. Amy Brown is an Associate Professor in the Department of Public Health, Policy and Social Sciences at Swansea University in the UK.
 Her research explores psychological, cultural and societal barriers to breastfeeding, with an emphasis on understanding how we can better support women to breastfeed and subsequently raise breastfeeding rates.
 Her primary focus is how we can shift our perception of breastfeeding as an individual mothering issue, to a wider public health problem, with consideration how we can make societal changes to protect and encourage breastfeeding.
 Dr Brown has published over 50 papers exploring the barriers women face in feeding their baby during the first year and has recently published her first book Breastfeeding Uncovered: Who really decides how we feed our babies.
 She is a regular Huffington Post blogger, aiming to change the way we think about breastfeeding, mothering and caring for our babies.

 To register for a webinar, please click on the link to register for that webinar located in the "I want to attend" field above.
-Webinar registrations can only be submitted online and payment must be made with a Credit Card.
-After your payment is processed, you will receive your a link that you must click in order to complete your registration.
-Once you click the link, you must complete the registration process by the registration deadline or you will not receive the login information for the webinar.
-You will not be able to sign on to the webinar until you complete this step of the registration process.
-After you complete this second step in the registration process, you will then receive an email confirmation with the link to join the webinar.
+Webinar registrations can only be submitted online and payment must be made with a Credit Card or Paypal.
+After your payment is processed, you will receive a pdf with a link that you must click in order to join the webinar on the scheduled date.

 Cancelation and Refund Policy